oauth-wg/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.md

 The authorization model within a trust domain boundary is most often quite different from the authorization model (e.g. OAuth scopes) used with client external to the trust domain.
 This makes managing unintentional scope increase a critical aspect of the Transaction Token Service.
 The TTS MUST ensure that the requested purpose (`scope`) of the Txn-Token is equal or less than the scope(s) identified in the `subject_token`.
 This is also true of requesting a replacement Txn-Token.
 The TTS MUST ensure there is not unintentional increase in authorization scope.

 ## Identifying Call Chains
-A Txn-Token typically represents one call-chain following an external invocation.
-It is thus useful to identify the call-chain using the Txn-Token.
-The `txn` claim in the Txn-Token may be used for this purpose.
-When used in the Txn-Token, it identifies the entire call chain.
-It is strongly RECOMMENDED to provide an identifier unique within the trust domain.
+A Txn-token typically represents the call-chain of workloads necessary to complete a logical function initiated by an external or internal workload.
+The `txn` claim in the Txn-token provides a unique identifier that when logged by the TTS and each subsequent workload can provide both discovery and auditability of successful and failed transactions.
+It is therefore strongly RECOMMENDED to use an identifier, unique within the trust domain, for the `txn` value.

 # Privacy Considerations {#Privacy}